Didier Deschamps: France

 For the 2018 FIFA World Cup, Deschamps "was careful in selecting his 23-man roster for Russia, selecting only players who he felt could gel as a cohesive unit", resulting in the omission of Real Madrid's Karim Benzema.
 Although initially criticized for conservative tactics as the national team had indifferent showings to advance from the group stage with narrow wins over Australia and Peru and a draw against Denmark, they put in dominant performances during the knockout rounds, defeating Argentina 4–3 in the round of 16, and Uruguay 2–0 in the quarter-finals to reach the semi-finals.
 Following these matches, France became World Cup winners after beating Belgium 1–0 in the semi-final and Croatia 4–2 in the final.
 As such, Deschamps became only the third man after Mário Zagallo and Franz Beckenbauer to win the World Cup as both a player and a manager, and only the second captain after Beckenbauer to do so.

 In December 2019, Deschamps signed a new contract with France, keeping him with the national team until World Cup 2022.
 At the Euro 2020, France were knocked out on penalties by Switzerland in the round of 16, following a 3–3 draw.
 Deschamps was criticized for getting his team selections and tactics wrong.
 In the 2022 World Cup, he led France to reach their second final in a row, which they lost 4–2 on penalties to Argentina after a 3–3 draw.
 In January 2023, he extended his contract with France until June 2026.
 France secured their place in UEFA Euro 2024 by finishing at the top of their qualifying group, achieving seven wins and one draw.
 In one of the matches, France beat Gibraltar 14–0, marking the largest victory in their history.
 France began the competition well with a 1–0 win over Austria.
 However, their captain Kylian Mbappé sustained a broken nose during the match.
 They made it to the semi-finals before losing to eventual champions Spain.
-In January 2025, Deschamps announced that he would not extend his contract when it expires after the 2026 FIFA World Cup.